platehub/platehub.github.io/docs/templating-reference/objects.md

 ## breadcrumbs

 Breadcrumbs allow the developer to show where a post is relative to the root.
 It can help the user to navigate "up" from the current post in the site.
-The breadcrumbs object is an array of hashes representing each post above the current post, including the current post.
-Each hash contains a `title` and a `url` pair.
+The breadcrumbs object is an array, with objects representing each post 'above' the current post, including the current post.
+Each object in the breadcrumbs array contains a `title` and a `url` attribute.

 <p class='no-margin'>Input:</p>
 ```liquid